csibivili/diet-planner-wundergraph/README.md

 ![index page](https://d2mzaibvtxa92j.cloudfront.net/Screenshot+2022-12-04+at+AM+10.36.50.png)

 At this point I would like to just list the search results.
 I have reused what I could from the original template.
 Again, create something nicer if you'd like.
 An important change I have made is in the `useQuery` hook.
-There is a `query` state variable which passed to the query:
+There is a `query` state variable which passed to the query.
+The `query` parameter is bind to the input.

 ```typescript
 const [query, setQuery] = useState('')